adrian-constantin/jenkins-doc-webhook/README.md

 # jenkins-doc-webhook

 ## Jenkins and GitHub integration
-Interactive login modules like OAuth excessively complicating itegration and build triggers.
+Interactive and/or two-factor (2FA) login and authentication modules like OAuth excessively complicating itegration and build triggers.